Sima You

-Sima You (司馬攸 (Sīmǎ Yōu); 246 – 27 April 283), courtesy name Dayou (大猷), posthumously known as Prince Xian of Qi (齐献王), was an imperial prince of the Western Jin dynasty of China.
+Sima You (司馬攸 (Sīmǎ Yōu); 246 (Note: Although Sima You's biography in Book of Jin indicated that he was 36 (by East Asian reckoning) when he died, his biography also indicated that he was 10 (by East Asian reckoning) when Sima Shi died (in March 255).
+In addition, his biography also indicated that he was older than 18 (by East Asian reckoning) when the "five-rank peerage" system was reinstated (in 264), which would not be the case if his birth year is 248.
+Thus, his age at death should be greater than 36 (by East Asian reckoning).) – 27 April 283 (Note: According to Sima Yan's biography in Book of Jin, Sima You died on the guichou day of the 3rd month of the 4th year of the Taikang era of his reign.
+This corresponds to 27 Apr 283 on the Julian calendar.
+Vol.81 of Zizhi Tongjian recorded that You died in either the 3rd or 4th month of that year.)), courtesy name Dayou (大猷), posthumously known as Prince Xian of Qi (齐献王), was an imperial prince of the Western Jin dynasty of China.
 He was the second son of Sima Zhao, a regent of the Cao Wei state during the Three Kingdoms period, and Zhao's wife Wang Yuanji.
 His wife was a daughter of Jia Chong and Jia's first wife Li Wan; Li Wan herself was a daughter of Li Feng.

-Sima You became the heir to his uncle, Sima Shi, who eventually died without any sons.
+Sima You accompanied his grandfather Sima Yi as he put down Wang Ling's rebellion.
+He also became the heir to his uncle, Sima Shi, who eventually died in March 255 without any sons.
 It is known that Sima You was a person of mild-mannered character, who was expected to become King of Jin, but ended up being passed over due to his young age.
+(Note: There were some (e.g. Shan Tao) who advised Sima Zhao not to disinherit Sima Yan.
+Shan Tao's advice to Zhao was recorded in Zizhi Tongjian.
+Being chosen as heir due to his status as the eldest son of the main wife was one reason why Sima Yan did not disinherit Sima Zhong.)
 The heir that was eventually chosen was Sima Zhao's first son, Sima Yan (Emperor Wu), who usurped the Cao Wei throne and established the Jin dynasty with himself as the new emperor in February 266.
 Sima You was made Prince of Qi on 9 February 266.
+Empress Dowager Wang worried about Emperor Wu acting against Sima You; on her deathbed in April 268, while in tears, she told Emperor Wu, "Taofu is rash, while you are not benevolent as an elder brother.
+After my death, you two are unlikely to tolerate each other.
+Thus, I entrust him to you.
+Please don't forget my words."